Jennings Randolph: Legislation

 Randolph voted in favor of the Civil Rights Acts of 1960, 1964, and 1968, as well as the 24th Amendment to the U.S. Constitution, the Voting Rights Act of 1965, and the confirmation of Thurgood Marshall to the U.S. Supreme Court.
 On November 4, 1977, President Jimmy Carter signed environmental bills H.R.
 2817 and H.R.
 4297, singling Randolph out as the sole senator he wanted to thank for their passage.

 Twenty-Sixth Amendment to the United States Constitution

 Randolph was best known for sponsoring eleven times an amendment to the Constitution that would grant citizens aged between 18 and 21 the right to vote.
 He first introduced the amendment in 1942, arguing that young soldiers fighting in World War II should be able to vote.
 In 1970 amendments to the Voting Rights Act lowered the voting age to 18 in both local and national elections.
 After the Supreme Court found in Oregon v.
-Mitchell that Congress only had the power to lower the voting age to 18 for national elections, and no power to lower it for state elections, Randolph was among the Senators who reintroduced the amendment.
-It was ratified by three-fourths of the states in 1971 as the Twenty-Sixth Amendment, 107 days after it was approved by Congress.
+Mitchell that Congress only had the power to lower the voting age to 18 for national elections, and no power to lower it for state elections, Randolph was among the senators who re-introduced the amendment.
+It was ratified by three-fourths of the states in 1971 as the Twenty-sixth Amendment, 107 days after it was approved by Congress.

+Following a request from President Richard Nixon, on February 11, 1972 Jennings personally escorted Ella Mae Thompson Haddix to Randolph County Courthouse in Elkins, West Virginia to register to vote, becoming the first 18-year-old registered voter in the United States.